 If a job does require a college education, you need to ask yourself does it make sense to take out a ton of student loan debt to pay for it.
 You might be better off going to a local community college for the first two years of your college education, then transfer to a four-year university and save some money.
 The freshmen experience at college is basically taking core classes, gaining 15 pounds from all the pizzas eaten, learning how to do your own laundry without turning all your socks pink, going to parties, and staying up late.

-If you decide to go to an expensive school, make sure you will be in a high paying job once you graduate.
+If you decide to go to an expensive school, make sure you will be in a high-paying job once you graduate.

 For students who plan to go on to graduate school, you don’t actually need a diploma from an expensive brand-name university to earn admission into a brand-name graduate school.
 What’s actually important is your grades and achievements you accomplished while an undergraduate.
 Check out the list of the undergraduate institutions represented at Harvard Business School and Harvard Law School.

 For many of us we don’t even use our degree after we leave school.
 I know I don’t.
 I went to a private university with plans to go into med school.
 Instead, I flunked organic chemistry so I switched to computer science – at a liberal arts university.
 As you can imagine, the computer degree from there was pretty much useless.
-After I graduated, I started working on my online business full-time and was making six-figures a couple years later.
+After I graduated, I started working on my online business full-time and was making six figures a couple of years later.
 I could have dropped out of college after a year of computer classes, got a three-year head start making money while saving a hundred thousand in tuition to boot.

 When my mother suggested I should go get an MBA, I told her it wasn’t worth it since I won’t earn more money with a graduate degree while working for myself.
 It will actually cost me more than just tuition with the time spent studying and not on my business.
 I learned my lesson the first time around.
 For some people a degree and where they went to school is more for bragging rights and a source of pride.